How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 Corsican is a Romance language from the Italo-Dalmatian family that is spoken predominantly on the Mediterranean island of Corsica.
 Corsican is closely related to Tuscan and to the Florentine-based Italian.

-Say hello in Croatian:
+Learn how to say hello in Croatian:

 - bok (bohk)